Alex Belzile

-Alex Belzile (born 31 August 1991) is a Canadian professional ice hockey forward playing under contract to the Montreal Canadiens of the National Hockey League (NHL).
+Alex Belzile (born 31 August 1991) is a Canadian professional ice hockey winger and alternate captain for the Laval Rocket of the American Hockey League (AHL) while under contract to the Montreal Canadiens of the National Hockey League (NHL).

 Playing career

 Junior

-Belzile played as a junior in the QMAA within the Rivière-du-Loup Midget AA program before he was selected in the 11th round, 192nd overall, at the 2009 Quebec Major Junior Hockey League Draft by Rimouski Océanic.
+Belzile played as a junior in the QMAA within the Rivière-du-Loup Midget AA program before he was selected in the 11th round, 192nd overall, at the 2009 Quebec Major Junior Hockey League (QMJHL) draft by Rimouski Océanic.
 In his rookie season in 2009–10, Belzile appeared in 31 games recording 10 goals and 14 assists for 24 points.
 He showed offensive potential in posting 11 points in 12 playoff games.

-In his first full season in the QMJHL in 2010–11 season, Belzile led Rimouski in setting a personal best 27 goals in 64 games.
-Establishing himself as a skilled, attacking forward, Belzile notched new career high to lead the club in scoring in posting 70 assists and 92 points in the 2011–12 season.
-Despite placing second in the QMJHL in assists and fourth in points, he was passed over in each draft eligible season.
+In his first full season in the QMJHL in the 2010–11 season, Belzile led Rimouski in setting a personal best of 27 goals in 64 games.
+Establishing himself as a skilled, attacking forward, Belzile notched a new career high to lead the club in scoring by posting 70 assists and 92 points in the 2011–12 season.
+Despite placing second in the QMJHL in assists and fourth in points, he was passed over in each draft-eligible season.